Alexn555/sfox-insurance/README.md

 ## Changelog
 v 2.54
-  Added Game SafeKing settings improvements
+  Added Game SafeKing settings improvements,
+  Restored to use in render method innerHTML for better stability and performance

 v 2.53
   Added HTMLService to set text, innerHtml